 - A light application of quick release nitrogen reduces disease severity and is generally the only treatment necessary on residential lawns.

 - Maintain soil pH between 6.0 and 7.0.

 - Water deeply and infrequently while preventing moisture stress.

 - Avoid late afternoon, evening, and light, frequent irrigations which extend periods of leaf wetness.
 Remove morning dew from grass by dragging a hose over it.

 - Prune trees and shrubs to improve air circulation and increase light penetration.

 - Keep mower blades to sharp to minimize leaf wounding which can enhance infection.

-- Collect grass clippings when the disease is active or turf is growing slowly to reduce the number of sclerotia that are incorporated into the thatch.
+- Collect grass clippings when the disease is active or turf is growing slowly to reduce the amount of fungal stroma that is incorporated into the thatch.

 - Manage thatch, which can harbor the pathogen.

 - Overseed with resistant varieties of turfgrass.
 Several resistant varieties of perennial ryegrass, fescues, and Kentucky bluegrass are available.